 The passage roof dripped on me both coming and going.

 The entrance, by the way, is roughly aligned with midwinter sunrise – perhaps because after that its re-birth all the way – longer days, new growth and spring.

-Unfortunately no one was thinking about pollution at the time.
+Unfortunately no one was thinking about traffic pollution at the time, or road congestion.